MATHEMA-GmbH/Owl-Racer-AI/README.md

 The communication between the UI client and the server is realized using a (Web-)gRPC channel.

-For more information on the component, [visit its documentation here](https://github.com/MATHEMA-GmbH/Owl-Racer-AI-UI).
+For more details on the component, [visit its documentation here](https://github.com/MATHEMA-GmbH/Owl-Racer-AI-UI).

 #### Machine Learning Algorithm